Search

 What are probiotics?

-For example, topical probiotics are known to block the release of inflammatory cytokines and thus, they help to reduce skin inflammation.
+Studies have also shown that some probiotics interact with the immune system to help fight infection.
+For instance, topical probiotics are known to block the release of inflammatory cytokines, and thus, they help to reduce skin inflammation.

 What are inflammatory cytokines?